learn-co-curriculum/phase-1-welcome-what-to-expect/README.md

 ![alt text](https://user-images.githubusercontent.com/20468684/44881320-33845480-ac7d-11e8-8a69-5e30c51ebfd9.jpg "Consciousness of Competence")

-1. START: You don't what the road to knowledge looks like.
+1. START: You don't know what the road to knowledge looks like.

 2. SECOND: You now know what the road looks like, and subsequently you know you're rather far from your end-goal.